One scuba diving operator, two amazing shark diving sites.

 If you prefer to pay your bill by Credit Card a 5% charge to cover bank charges will be added to your bill.

-South Africa have recently changed the law on immigration when travelling with a child under 18-years old.
+South Africa has changed the law on immigration when travelling with a child under 18-years old.

 We offer scuba diving for QUALIFIED scuba divers ONLY!